AhmadAlKhaldi86/OAuth/README.md

 - We will be talking and retriving info from google.
 - Check image below where yellow shows where we are going to use passport
 ![](https://github.com/AhmadAlKhaldi86/OAuth/blob/master/assets/Plan.png)
+- Application starts
+- You will go to home page.
+If you click on login page it will take you to /auth/login URL
+- If you clock on +google it will trigger an event that handles /auth/google
+- We will not talk to google! - we will let passport handle that.
+-
 ### Usage:
 - Make sure
   - npm/node and Express